-Coffee machines may bring life to you every morning and that “get me through the afternoon” feeling that sneaks up on you at 14h30 each day, but do we have to worry about getting Covid-19 from the office coffee machine?
+Coffee machines may bring life to you every morning and that “get me through the afternoon” feeling that sneaks up on you at 14h30 each day.
+However, do we have to worry about getting Covid-19 from the office coffee machine?

 No, I’m not talking about the coronavirus breeding in the milk powder, just waiting to jump out and grab you.
 I am talking about the view that the SARS-CoV-2 virus (that causes Covid-19) can remain viable, and therefore infectious, on surfaces for a period of time.
 How long you ask?
 Well, despite the focus that Covid-19 is getting, the answer is that we just don’t know enough about it to answer this question with certainty.

-But lets not look only at the coffee machine…. if infection from touching surfaces is a worry, then we have to be equally worried about picking up the kettle and indeed touching the tap that we need to turn on to fill the kettle.
+But lets not look only at the coffee machine.
+If infection from touching surfaces is a worry, then we have to be equally worried about picking up the kettle.
+Indeed, touching the tap that we need to turn on to fill the kettle.
 By equal measure we cannot hold the coffee jar, unscrew the lid and the same goes for picking up the milk jug or the sugar spoon.
 If this virus survives on surfaces, we have to worry about everything we touch.

-I hadn’t actually thought about the fact that the coffee machine may in fact be the best measure of defence in the office environment until I wrote the paragraph above and realised with the coffee machine you touch one-button, whereas with a manual coffee making process you touch a kettle (touch it to fill it if you are “that” unlikely arrival and touch the “on” button) and you have to reach into the fridge to get the milk out, and that means fridge handle and milk carton.
+I hadn’t actually thought about the fact that the coffee machine may in fact be the best measure of defence in the office environment.
+But after I wrote the paragraph above I realised with the coffee machine you touch one-button, whereas with a manual coffee making process you first touch a kettle to fill it and touch the “on” button.
+You have to reach into the fridge to get the milk out, and that means touching the fridge handle and milk carton.
 Add the sugar bowl and spoon and that makes way more touches than that needed with the automatic coffee machine.

-Then there is a way to NOT touch the coffee machine, and I guess you could also use it with the kettle etc.. take a tissue and fold it up a few times and use that at the end of your finger to press the coffee machine button and then discard it….bit easier with the coffee machine button push than trying to hold the kettle with it!
+Then there is a way to NOT touch the coffee machine.
+I guess you could also use it with the kettle etc.. take a tissue and fold it up a few times and use that at the end of your finger to press the coffee machine button.
+Then discard it.
+It is easier with the coffee machine button push than trying to hold the kettle with it!
 You could also use a pen I guess.

 The alternative is that you bring YOUR own kettle, coffee, milk, sugar, spoon and cup to the office and no-one touches YOUR stuff!
-You’ll take the cup home to wash because you cannot wash it at work (remember everyone touches the tap knob!)… that’s doable.. if more costly for you.
+You’ll take the cup home to wash because you cannot wash it at work (remember everyone touches the tap knob!).
+That’s doable but more costly for you.
 Hassle?
-Well yes definitely more hassle, but we’ll accept a lot more hassle now than we used to do if we are to try stay safe!
+Well yes definitely more hassle.
+But we’ll accept a lot more hassle now than we used to do if we are to try stay safe!

-We may all be stressed out about this virus, but let’s at least preserve what little sanity we have left … and enjoy a cup of coffee!
+We may all be stressed out about this coronavirus, but let’s at least preserve what little sanity we have left, Enjoy a cup of coffee!